Fitting a new radiator

 16. Turn the heating on and test the radiator

-To measure the height, hold the tape measure on the bottom edge of the radiator and run it to the top edge and note down the measurements.
+For the height, place the tape measure at the bottom edge and extend it to the top.

-Old imperial-sized radiators are measured in imperial inches, new ones are measured in metric millimetres.
-It’s very common to change an old imperial radiator with a new metric one.
-The problem with this is you can’t always get the same size when changing radiators.
+Old imperial-sized radiators are measured in inches, while new ones use millimetres.
+It’s common to replace an imperial radiator with a metric one, but finding an exact match isn’t always possible.

 You can get 60mm long radiator valve tail extensions (or longer ones) and cut them down with a standard pipe slice, or with a hacksaw, to the length you need.